This dialog is opened to confirm and customize batch data merge/delete action from the Batch data diff tab:

 Your selection also contains one or more views or tables without common key - they are not going to be processed.

-Please specify which rows should be {merged or deleted} to the target database:
+Please specify which rows should be {merged to or deleted in} the target database:

-In the case of merge with a 'New and Changed' filter, the dialog also suggests to perform deletion of rows missing in the source to ensure that the target rows match the source rows exactly:
+In the case of merge with a 'New and Changed' filter, the dialog also suggests to delete new rows in the target database to ensure that the target rows match the source rows exactly:

 It seems that you want to merge all changes to the target db.
 By default this option inserts missing rows and updates changed rows.
 However the target table may contain rows which are missing in the source and this will keep the set of rows different even after completion of merge.
 You can eliminate these changes in two ways: 1) after completion of Merge action run Delete action on the target db, or 2) select the option below: